FerrariMatt/PersonalBlog/README.md

 # Django Development Project

-This repository contains a user creation and authentication project.
+This repository contains a project of a Personal Blog, that contains a user creation and authentication project.
+When logged the User will have access to a To-Do List, to manage and create their own tasks.
 The main objective of this project is to establish a solid foundation for web application development using the Django framework, putting acquired knowledge into practice and thereby evolving as a developer.

 The Front-End is developed using Bootstrap.